blacksenator/fbcontactconv/README.md

 Purpose of the software is the converting of contact data from AVM FRITZ!Box phonebook (XML) into XML phonebook formats of various IP phone devices.

-This is aspin-off from [carddav2fb](https://github.com/blacksenator/carddav2fb)!
+This is a spin-off from [carddav2fb](https://github.com/blacksenator/carddav2fb)!
 You will also find this functionality there as the final part of a comprehensive program for loading CardDAV data (vCards) into the FRITZ!Box as phonebook.

 ## Features